verifizieren/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/gourdo1/readme.md

 IDLE_TIMEOUT_ENABLE = yes            - Enables Timer functionality; for RGB idle timeouts that can be changed dynamically

-INVERT_NUMLOCK_INDICATOR             - inverts the Numlock indicator, LED is on when numlock is off -- numlock interferes with numpad keys, so should generally be off when numpad layer is active.
+INVERT_NUMLOCK_INDICATOR             - Inverts the Numlock indicator, LED is on when numlock is off -- numlock interferes with overlay numpad, so should  be off when numpad layer is active unless you have an external numpad.

-COLEMAK_LAYER_ENABLE = yes           - Enable optional 5th layer for COLEMAK layout.
+COLEMAK_LAYER_ENABLE = yes           - Enables optional 5th layer for COLEMAK layout.
 Use Shift + encoder to enter 5th layer.

+GAME_ENABLE ?= yes                   - Enables Paddle Game

 ## Layer Diagrams
 ### Base layer